ravenriya/accl_task/README.md

 - Interfaces with running AMCL node and sets initial pose
 - Interfaces with Running Nav2 nodes and gives coordinates for the robot to traverse through
 - Adds visual markers after reaching a goal

+### navmul.cpp
+-Multiple goals can be assigned at once and are achieved sequentially

 ## Configuration Files